Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from India and from Lagos.
+I'm losing my edge to the kids from Iceland and from Edmonton.

 But I was there.

-I was there at the first Mistral show in Amsterdam.
+I was there at the first Tiga show in Montreal.

 I'm losing my edge.